MrOrnithorynque/Balanced-Minecraft-Hardcore/README.md

 [![Discord](https://img.shields.io/discord/1213624965656739912?label=Discord)](https://discord.gg/AcdnVpVSZw)

 Balanced Minecraft Hardcore (BMH) gives you flexibility in difficulty by replacing death by distant respawn based on your difficulty and **Eternal Items** possessed.
 BMH is the perfect middle ground between normal Minecraft gameplay and hardcore minecraft gameplay.
+**Do not play on hardcore Minecraft, the mod work only on normal minecraft.**

 ## Features